pratyushmore/npm-parrot-minidrone/README.md

 # Deterministically Coding Parrot Minidrones to Follow Action Sequences

 This software will help you programmatically control your Parrot Minidrone.
-It provides two levels - an intermediate level - where you actually dabble with code - as well as a beginner level - where you specify commands within a text file.

 This project aims to demystify, for beginner drone pilots, the programmatic control of a drone - this is not magic!